What is the FFXIV Novice Network?

 How to Join the Novice Network

-A New Adventurer can only gain access to the Novice Network by getting invited by a Mentor.
-No other workaround to this, we’re afraid.
+- New Adventurers can only gain access to the Novice Network by receiving an invitation from a Mentor.
+There are no alternative methods to join it.

-- Joined members section within a Free Company
+- Joined members section within a Free Company: Your status will also be visible to members of your Free Company.

 What Are the Different Novice Network Commands?